MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/laps/Find-LapsADExtendedRights.md

 Specifies which Active Directory Organizational Unit to query.

-This parameter accepts several different name formats which influence the criteria used in the resultant Active Directory search.
+This parameter accepts several different name formats that influence the criteria used in the resultant Active Directory search.
 The supported name formats are as follows:

-- distinguishedName (begins with a "CN=")
+- distinguishedName (begins with a `CN=`)
 - name (for all other inputs)

 ```yaml